 Some areas of your body tend to bleed more than others.
 Head injuries and hand wounds cause excessive bleeding since many blood vessels lie right under your skin’s surface.
 Injuries involving your large veins and arteries also bleed a lot.

 The sign of external bleeding is, of course, lots of blood.
 External injuries are far more difficult to detect.
-Emergency doctors at Dignity Health Central Coast advise you to call 911 for emergency care if these symptoms appear:
+Emergency doctors at Dignity Health advise you to call 911 for emergency care if these symptoms appear:

 Your health and well-being remains our focus throughout any emergency condition.
 Our emergency care team follows a philosophy of care, dignity, and respect when providing treatment for you.